shivamnegi404/rfm-analysis-and-customer-classification/README.md

-# RFM Analysis and Customer Classification
+# RFM Customer Segmentation and Analysis

 ## Problem Outline
 - Sprocket Central is a company that specializes in high quality bike and cycling accessories.